Biological warfare: Medical countermeasures

 the sanitary epidemiological reconnaissance was suggested as well-tested means for enhancing the monitoring of infections and parasitic agents, for the practical implementation of the International Health Regulations (2005).
 The aim was to prevent and minimize the consequences of natural outbreaks of dangerous infectious diseases as well as the threat of alleged use of biological weapons against BTWC States Parties.

-Many countries require their active-duty military personnel to get vaccinated for certain diseases that may potentially be used as a bioweapon such as anthrax.
+Many countries require their active-duty military personnel to get vaccinated for certain diseases that may potentially be used as a bioweapon such as anthrax, smallpox, and various other vaccines depending on the Area of Operations of the individual military units and commands.

 Public health and disease surveillance

-It is important to note that most classical and modern biological weapons' pathogens can be obtained from a plant or an animal which is naturally infected.
+Most classical and modern biological weapons' pathogens can be obtained from a plant or an animal which is naturally infected.